Mguiste/wod-gen/apidoc.md

 **Returned Data Format**: `JSON`

 **Description:** Returns JSON including the id given to the profile, the name of the profile and the list of equipment ids the profile has.
+If profile does not exist returns json containing error message.
 - `id` (int) the id given to the profile
 - `profile` (string) the name of the profile matching the query parameter
 - `equipment_ids` (array) ids of the equipment this profile has